 Venous lakes manifest as dark blue-to-violaceous compressible papules caused by dilation of venules.
 They were first described in 1956 by Bean and Walsh, who noted their compressibility and predilection for sun-exposed skin, especially the ears of elderly patients.
 Although benign, venous lakes are important because of their mimicry of malignant lesions, such as melanoma and pigmented basal cell carcinoma.

 A venous lake is an acquired form of vascular ectasia (vascular dilatation).
 A capillary aneurysm is considered a precursor or variant of a venous lake.

-The exact incidence of venous lakes is unknown but they are believed to be common.
+The worldwide incidence of venous lakes is unknown, but they are believed to be common.

 No racial predilection has been documented for venous lakes.

 Bean and Walsh reported that 95% of venous lakes were observed in males.
 Another review of venous lakes confirmed the same sex distribution.
 The disproportionate male distribution may be related to occupational sun exposure, hair length, and hairstyles.
 Women comprised the majority of treated patients in a large study of laser therapy for venous lakes; however, this may be related to increased concern among women regarding cosmetic appearance rather than with true incidence.